TTFerreira/ivd-assets/readme.md

 * Ticket Statuses
 * Ticket Priorities
 * Roles
+* Default Super Administrator Account
+* Super Administrator Role for the Account

 You must run the database seed in order for the application to function.